View Weekly Course Schedule |

 To send email with a “

-To avoid having your submitted work rejected as “spam”, you can use CampusCruiser to send email to professors.
-(This doesn't always work either!)
+To avoid having your submitted work rejected as “spam”, you can use Hawkmail365 to send email to professors.
+This doesn't always work either!
+If you are having difficulties with this email address, ask me for an alternate email address you can use.

 Always keep a backup copy of your submitted projects, until you are certain they have been received and graded correctly.